 • Windshield: Only non-reflective tint is allowed on the top 6 inches.

-• Back Side windows: It should be allowed more than 35% of VLT.
+• Back Side windows: More than 35% of VLT should be allowed.

 Illinois tint laws 2024 for cars - Legal tint percentage explained.